 Non-Dairy Yogurt Sour Cream

-To me this version does have a slight aftertaste, for this reason I usually only use it for baking.
-The aftertaste is undetectable in baked goods though, and lends a perfect texture and tartness.
+To me, this version does have a slight aftertaste, for this reason, I don’t like to use it as a dip or topping.
+The aftertaste is undetectable in baked goods though and lends a perfect texture and tartness!

 Easy Peasy Dairy Free Sour Cream